 It is the same with Mary: if we want to know who she is, we ask the theologians; if we want to know how she loved, we have to ask the people.
-Mary heself loved Jesus with the heart of the people, as we read in the Magnificat.
-Therefore, we must not think that the understanding of " to feel with the Church" refers only to the Church's hierarchical dimension52.
+Mary herself loved Jesus with the heart of the people, as we read in the Magnificat.
+Therefore, we must not think that the understanding of " to feel with the Church" refers only to the Church's hierarchical dimension.
+(34)

-Francis explicitly distances himself from a populist interpretation of the vocation of the people for theology.53 His aim is to underline the reciprocal and fertile interdependence of theology and the people.
-"The Church as the people of God" signifies the "priests and the people all together "54, who, in their unity and their totality, lead theology forward.
+Francis explicitly distances himself from a populist interpretation of the vocation of the people for theology.
+His aim is to underline the reciprocal and fertile interdependence of theology and the people.
+The Church as the people of God" signifies the people all together with their unity and their totality, lead theology forward.